joon0017/OS-Homework2/README.md

 - -o [outputPath]: A new file path to store the reduced crashing input

-- programToRun: The file path to the executable binary of the target program   d
+- programToRun: The file path to the executable binary of the target program

 The order of the three options doesn't matter if and only if you had put all the options.